 - Cannabinoids: Plant compounds native to the cannabis plant, and one thing that makes them so unique is that they interact with the body’s endocannabinoid system.
-This system seems to play a role in the maintenance of homeostasis and is processed by all mammals in the same manner.
+This system seems to play a role in the maintenance of balance and is processed by all mammals in the same manner.
 CBD is the leading compound in hemp.
 It’s a cannabinoid, and the hemp plant contains many of these cannabinoids.
 Other cannabinoids include CBN, CBC and CBG, and each one has its own unique combination of properties.
 Another cannabinoid found in hemp is THC.
 Now, before you get nervous, know that THC is only in hemp in trace amounts.
 So, it can’t get you high.

 - Terpenes: Plant compounds found in a plant’s essential oils.
 They determine the color, flavor, and aroma of a plant.
 They also have interesting properties of their own, so they are considered desirable.

 - Flavonoids: These compounds also contribute to the flavor and aroma of a particular plant.
 But, more interestingly, they seem to boost the synergistic properties of cannabinoids, which we will be discussing in just a moment.

 The Entourage Effect

 Maybe you’ve heard about the entourage effect when it comes to cannabis.
 Something unique about the hemp plant is that it has synergistic properties, meaning that when the whole plant’s chemical composition is consumed all at once, it seems that each compound boosts the efficacy and potency of the others.
 This is referred to as the entourage effect.
 It means that taking the plant as nature intended can provide a more powerful and effective experience.
 Now, in order to receive the entourage effect, you must consume a hemp extract that naturally contains every compound that was found in the plant.
 This is referred to as full spectrum hemp extract.